 Patients

-Consecutive 14 patients undergoing surgery for ileal CD aged 15 to 57 and hospitalized at the Surgery Unit of Azienda Ospedaliero-Universitaria Careggi, University of Florence, were recruited (Table 1).
+Fourteen consecutive patients undergoing surgery for ileal CD aged 15 to 57 and hospitalized at the Surgery Unit of Azienda Ospedaliero-Universitaria Careggi, University of Florence, were recruited.
 CD was diagnosed based on both histological and clinical/endoscopic criteria.
 Table 1 reports the clinical characteristics of the patients.

-Peripheral blood samples from each patient were collected in EDTA tubes and genomic DNA was extracted using QIA-AMP DNA Blood Maxi Kit (Qiagen GmbH, Hilden, Germany).
-The main polymorphisms of the gene Card15/Nod2 (R702W, G908R, and 1007fs) were analysed in each sample[12].
+Peripheral blood samples from each patient were collected in EDTA tubes, and genomic DNA was extracted using QIA-AMP DNA Blood Maxi Kit (Qiagen GmbH, Hilden, Germany).
+The main polymorphisms of the gene Card15/Nod2 (R702W, G908R, and 1007fs) were analyzed in each sample[12].

-mRNA extraction and multiplex Gene Assay
+mRNA extraction and multiplex gene assay

 Tissue samples were taken both from the tract affected by CD and from the apparently healthy and disease-free margins (internal controls).
 The surgical specimens were opened longitudinally.

-All samples were stored in RNA later (Qiagen, Germany) before homogenization.
-Then each sample was weighed and the appropriate lysis solution was added to a final volume of 150 µL containing 50% Lysis Mixture (Thermo-Fisher, MA, United States) and 1 g/L proteinase.
+All samples were stored in RNA later (Qiagen) before homogenization.
+Then each sample was weighed, and the appropriate lysis solution was added to a final volume of 150 µL containing 50% Lysis Mixture (Thermo-Fisher, Waltham, MA, United States) and 1 g/L proteinase.
 The mixture was agitated for 30 min at 65 °C to lyse the cells.
 The lysate was stored at -80 °C for later use.
 We used a microarray panel of 24 genes implicated in CD ethiopathogenesis[10].
 We evaluated the expression of these genes in both non-inflamed and inflamed ileal biopsies.
-Table 2 indicates the panel of the examined genes, the number of Mendelian Inheritance in Man (MIM) (used as a reference), accession number and their corresponding encoded product and function.
+Table 2 indicates the panel of the examined genes, the number of Mendelian Inheritance in Man (used as a reference), accession number and their corresponding encoded product and function.
 To improve the analysis of the results, the selected genes were divided into four groups according to their biological role: (1) Transport across epithelia: ABCB1, SLC40A1, SLC22A4, SLC22A5, HAMP; (2) Immune response: CCR6, IL-17F, IL-17A, MICA, MYD88, STAT3, IL-23R, JAK2, IFNG, NOD2; (3) Antimicrobial activity: HAMP, CAMP, LRRK2.DEFB4; and (4) Physiological activities: STAT3, ESR1, LRRK2, TNFSF15, CARD14, DLG5 BMP2 ATG16L1.

-The messenger ribonucleic acid (mRNA) expression for CCR6, IL-17A, IL-17F, BMP2, TNFSF15, ABCB1, IL-23R, DEFB4, CARD14, STAT3, SLC40A1, JAK2, SLC22A5, ACTB, ATG16L1, CAMP, DLG5, ESR1,CARD15, MICA, MYD88, SLC22A4, IFN-γ, LRRK2, HAMP, ACTB (high expression housekeeping gene), HPTR1 (low expression housekeeping gene) was measured using the QuantiGene® Plex assay (Thermo-Fisher, MA, United States).
+The messenger ribonucleic acid (mRNA) expression for CCR6, IL-17A, IL-17F, BMP2, TNFSF15, ABCB1, IL-23R, DEFB4, CARD14, STAT3, SLC40A1, JAK2, SLC22A5, ACTB, ATG16L1, CAMP, DLG5, ESR1,CARD15, MICA, MYD88, SLC22A4, IFN-γ, LRRK2, HAMP, ACTB (high expression housekeeping gene) and HPTR1 (low expression housekeeping gene) was measured using the QuantiGene® Plex assay (Thermo-Fisher).